isomerpages/moe-scgs/pages/School Service Providers.md

 ### Uniform

-Ready made school uniforms and PE attire can be purchased from:

-**KAH HUAT DRESS MAKER**
-Blk 115A #04-15/16, Commonwealth Drive
+The school uniforms and PE attires are available from the school bookshop (during school terms) and online at www.khuniform.com

+**KH Uniform Pte Ltd**
+115A, Commonwealth Drive, #02-28
 Singapore 149596
 Telephone: 64796811
+Email: sales@khuniform.com

 **Operating Hours:**
-Mon – Fri
+Monday – Friday.
+Closed on Saturday, Sunday and Public Holidays.
-9am to 5pm (12.00nn – 1pm : closed for lunch)
+9am to 12pm / 1pm to 5pm
-Sat
-9.00am – 1pm
-Closed on Sun

-Sale of uniform will be made available at the Pacific Bookstores in the school premises.
+Please call or email for further enquiries.

-An additional charge is payable for uniforms that are made-to-measure.
+Note: An additional charge is payable for uniforms that are made-to-measure.

 ### Transport